 In the late 1960s more African Americans came to east Morgan Park but there was not much racial clashing due to the highway separating the two Morgan Park parts.
 By this time the Black Disciples had settled in this area and clashed with the Black P Stones, this how Black Disciples came to Morgan Park.

 In between 1969 and 1974 several section 235 houses were built in Morgan Park by the Chicago Housing Authority which increased the black population more.

 African Americans continued to settle in Morgan Park in the 1970s and 1980s as they moved west of Vincennes Avenue and whites moved out into the suburbs, eventually the white part of Morgan Park was mainly west of Western Avenue now.
-Poverty, gangs and drugs eventually made their way into the black community of Morgan Park by the 1970s as it increased in the 1980s and 1990s, gangs like Black P Stones, Black Disciples and Gangster Disciples made their way into this neighborhood which brought gang related violence to this community.
+Poverty, gangs and drugs eventually made their way into the black community of Morgan Park by the 1970s as it increased in the 1980s and 1990s.
+Gang related violence rocked this community during these decades.

 Several factors like poverty and some disinvestment of the east side led to drugs and gangs having a strong foothold in the mostly eastern half of the community; however, the neighborhood has not fallen into a slum because there are still many middle classes and home owners in the neighborhood including many black middle class families.
 Morgan Park is one of the tougher neighborhoods in Chicago and has some issues with violent crime; however, it is not a highly dangerous community.
 Many renovations and shopping centers have been put in over the years to keep the value of the neighborhood steady.